jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 ---

 Of course, there is a huge question left unanswered: *how do we do it?*
-Let's say someone follows my suggestion, and trains a language model, leaving all the racist data in the train set so that it has a good model of racist dialogue.
+Let's say someone follows my suggestion, and trains a language model with all the racist data left in the train set, so that it has a good model of racist dialogue.
 What next?
 How do we turn it into a never-racist chatbot?

 Unfortunately, I don't have the complete answer.